People

 Abby Li

-Abby is a sophomore at Duke University majoring in Psychology and minoring in Statistical Science.
+Abby is a junior at Duke University majoring in Psychology and Statistical Science.
 She is interested in exploring how beliefs and behavior can be shaped by different social environments.
 In the future, she plans to attend graduate school to further her education.
 In her free time, she enjoys watching shows (her favorite being The Office), hiking, and hanging out with friends.

 Research Assistant